QuantumDamage/data-machine-intelligence/data/python.md

 To install module you could try to install it via conda - **conda install module**.
 If it is not available you can try to install it via pip - **pip install module**.
 Installation methods are usually described in module documentation on its website.
 If you have choice - installing via conda is usually better option.

 Most interesting Python modules related to data science:
-* [pandas](https://pandas.pydata.org/pandas-docs/stable/install.html) - pandas module provides data frames for Python.
+* [Pandas](https://pandas.pydata.org/pandas-docs/stable/install.html) - Pandas module provides data frames for Python.
 Thanks to it there is easy way to create, read, transform, summarize and slice data frames natively in Python.
+It is part of [SciPy](https://www.scipy.org/) ecosystem.
-* [scikit-learn](http://scikit-learn.org/stable/install.html) - most popular and most universal module for machine learning.
+* [Scikit-learn](http://scikit-learn.org/stable/install.html) - most popular and most universal module for machine learning.
 It has lots of algorithms for supervised and unsupervised learning.
-* [numpy](http://www.numpy.org/) - Python modules with fast (written in C++ and Fortran) implementations of numeric functions.
+* [Numpy](http://www.numpy.org/) - Python modules with fast (written in C++ and Fortran) implementations of numeric functions.
 Essential module for array operations and dependency for other various data science modules.
+It is part of [SciPy](https://www.scipy.org/) ecosystem.
 * [Jupyter Notebook](https://jupyter.org/install) - Jupyter Notebook is quite nice and popular IDE for creating interactive analysis and reports.
 It is designed to support Python, R and Julia, but there are many other *kernels* (execution environments) which can extend it.
+* [Keras](https://keras.io/) - Keras is high level module for creating, training and using neural networks.
+It can use different backends like TensorFlow, Theano and MXNet.
+* [Matplotlib](https://matplotlib.org/) - Matplotlib is most developed, powerful and popular Python framework for generating plots.
+It has rich API and customization options, but it have some "rough edges" and it might be hard to use for beginners.
+It is part of [SciPy](https://www.scipy.org/) ecosystem.
+* [Seaborn](https://seaborn.pydata.org/) - Seaborn is Python module which wraps Matplotlib and serves it in more user friendly manner.
+If you like Matplotlib but have problems with using it - Seaborn might be good idea.
+* [Bokeh](https://bokeh.pydata.org/en/latest/docs/gallery.html) - Bokeh is another visualization module for Python, designed with interactivity in mind.
+It can create plots with various interactive controls, so user can use point and click interface to explore data.
+* [Holoviews](http://holoviews.org/) - Holoviews is wrapper kind of module.
+Its philosophy is to enable quick visual data examination by creating additional abstractions combined with visualizations.
+It uses *Bokeh* and *Matplotlib* among others as rendering engine.
+* [Datashader](http://datashader.org/) - Datashader is quite new module designed to allow plotting of millions of data points.
+It works in two stages - firstly it calculates aggregations of data to plot, and then it plots it.

 ### ELI5